cskiraly/TinyOS/apps/RadioCountToLeds/README.txt

 Description:

-RadioCountToLeds maintains a 4Hz counter and broadcsts its value.
+RadioCountToLeds maintains a 4Hz counter, broadcasting its value in an AM packet every time it gets updated.
 A RadioCountToLeds node that hears a counter displays the bottom three bits on its LEDs.
 This application is a useful test to show that basic AM communication and timers work.

 Tools: